feyzikesim/mfa-login/README.md

 ## P.S to keep myself away from responsibility

 Use it on your own risk.
 It's only tested on Raspberry Pi 4 buster.
 Bash version and unsynchronized system clock can cause problems.
-Before giving it a shot, remove the **sudo pkill -P $SSH_PID** lines to **break** in *bashrc_append.txt* file.
+Before giving it a shot, change the **sudo pkill -P $SSH_PID** lines into **break** in *bashrc_append.txt* file.

 ## License